 Buying progress: Buying the drill because you are going to use it to make a quarter-inch hole…or whatever, but you have a more profound Job To Be Done to solve.

 🤔 So, would you buy the drill if it’s not solving any problem for you?

 ✔️ Don’t build technology as a purpose.
 Leverage it to solve problems that make the people think they’re progressing.

 ✔️ Try to be a problem solver instead of a builder.

 ✔️ Look for needs underlying wants.
 Talk with your audience as much as you can to understand the underlying needs and problems to solve.

 ✔️ Use the Jobs-To-Be-Done you are solving (or how are you making your audience progress) in your marketing copy.

 Do you buy technology, or do you buy progress?

 Thanks for reading my very first article on Hacker Noon!
-I hope our thoughts can help with your entrepreneurial and leadership journey (we all are leaders and influencers for some others in the life.
-Let's try to be a good influence before leaving this life).
+I hope our thoughts can help with your entrepreneurial and leadership journey.